elec-e8408-mini-project-2025/project-documentation/README.md

 ## System interfaces

-This subsection expands and defines the frontends of the Web Application and LilyGO functionalities defined in [Functional Requirements](#Functional Requirements).
+This subsection expands and defines the frontends of the Web Application and LilyGO functionalities defined in [Functional Requirements](#functional-requirements).

 The [User interfaces](#User interfaces) section lists the characteristics between the software and the user.

-The [Hardware interfaces](#user interfaces) section lists the characteristics between the hardware and the software.
+The [Hardware interfaces](#user interfaces) section lists the characteristics between hardware and software.

 The [Software interfaces](#Software interfaces) section lists the characteristics between different software and applications within the system.